rajivsambharya/rajivsambharya.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year PhD student in the [Operations Research and Financial Engineering](https://orfe.princeton.edu) department at Princeton (started in Fall 2019) currently advised by [Bartolomeo Stellato](https://stellato.io).
+I am a fourth year PhD student in the [Operations Research and Financial Engineering](https://orfe.princeton.edu) department at Princeton (started in Fall 2019) advised by [Bartolomeo Stellato](https://stellato.io).
 My research focuses on using data-driven techniques to solve mathematical optimization and control problems.
-Some specific interests include semidefinite programming, robust optimization, differentiable optimization, and operator-splitting algorithms.
+Specifically, my current work uses machine learning to quickly solve optimization problems that come from the same parametric family.
 I did my Undergraduate and Master's degrees at UC Berkeley advised by [Laurent El Ghaoui](https://people.eecs.berkeley.edu/~elghaoui/).

 My email is rajivs<span style="display:none">foo</span>@princeton.edu.